iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nestrov Estimating Sequence of APG.md

 During the analysis, the recurrence form of the estimating sequence establishes relations between all the quantities: $\phi_k^*, v_k, \gamma_k, v_k, \alpha_k$.
 When searching for the implicit descent sequence, $x_k = T_L y_k$ turns out to be solution and the proximal gradient inequality plays a key role in the proof.

+The lemma that follows consider a list of equalities, and equality transform that will be useful later for the convergence proof.

 #### **Lemma 1 | Closed form recurrence**
 > Let $(y_k)_{k \in \N}, \alpha_k$ be any sequenced used to parameterize the estimating sequence $\phi_k: \R^n \mapsto \R$, then the recursive definition of $\phi_k$ in canonical form satisfies recurrence relationship for all $k \in \N$:
 > $$